pennyren/wenote/README.md

-## wenote
+# Wenote
-Wenote provide a way that note with markdown.
+This is my graduation project called *wenote*.
+It's an evernote-liked node project, and provide a way that note with markdown.
 Simple is everything.
-## get started
+## Get started
 1. install node.js
 2. global install gulp